 The Bernese Method: A Novel Approach for Co-Administration of Micro-dosed Buprenorphine With Overlapping Full-Agonist Opioid Use

-Due to the risk of relapse from tapering full-agonist illicit opioid use to effectively induct onto buprenorphine therapy, a novel method has been proposed for the concurrent administration of buprenorphine with full-agonist opioids.
+Due to the risk of relapse from tapering full-agonist illicit opioid use to effectively induct buprenorphine therapy, a novel method has been proposed for the concurrent administration of buprenorphine with full-agonist opioids.
 Termed the Bernese Method, this protocol involves micro-dosing buprenorphine at the same time that one is still dosing full-agonist opioids.
 When done at low enough doses, one is able to avoid incredibly unpleasant withdrawal symptoms.
-A 1997 paper even showed a 0.2mg IV dose of buprenorphine in methadone maintained patients did not precipitate withdrawal.12
+A 1997 paper even showed a 0.2mg IV dose of buprenorphine in methadone-maintained patients did not precipitate withdrawal.12

 Side Effects & Adverse Events Relating to Buprenorphine

 Several side effects have been associated with buprenorphine treatment.
 The most common side effects of buprenorphine are: